-We think by simply eating healthy carbs, ( in small amounts) lean protein, and plenty of.
+We think by simply eating healthy carbs, (in small amounts) lean protein, and plenty of fruits and vegetables.
 Avoid processed foods that contain trans and saturated fats.

 Remember not all ones are bad, and there are healthy ones that are essential to a balanced diet.
 In fact, the American Heart Association recommends healthy Americans, over age 2, eat between 25 and 35 percent of your total daily calories as fats from healthy sources like nuts, fish and oils.